Let Sleeping Corpses Lie (1974)

 “This is like The Night of the Living Dead – but in color!” - Edmondo Amati, producer.

-This was the second time director Jorge Grau would be pitched a film which eventually became a classic of zombie cinema.
-It’s been released under a jaw-dropping number of titles (16), including The Living Dead at the Manchester Morgue, Don’t Speak Ill of the Dead, and the infamously nonsensical Don’t Open the Window (which inspired Edgar Wright’s ‘Don’t’ segment in Grindhouse), but I’ve always been partial to the tongue-in-cheek Let Sleeping Corpses Lie (1974).
+This was the second time director Jorge Grau would receive this pitch.
+For a film which eventually became a classic of zombie cinema, it’s been released under a jaw-dropping number of titles (16), including The Living Dead at the Manchester Morgue, Don’t Speak Ill of the Dead, and the infamously nonsensical Don’t Open the Window (which inspired Edgar Wright’s ‘Don’t’ segment in Grindhouse), but I’ve always been partial to the tongue-in-cheek Let Sleeping Corpses Lie (1974).
 George A. Romero’s immortal classic was released in 1968 and shook the very foundations of the horror genre.
 Of course, producers world-wide immediately attempted to cash-in.
 Although Grau was very much a fan of the groundbreaking film, his own interests lay in a very different, but no less gruesome story.

 Long ago, I worked with a young lady who mentioned a recurring nightmare involving the infamous Elizabeth Bathory, also known as The Blood Countess.
 While it may be apocryphal, legend has it that she believed bathing in the blood of young women could restore her youthful beauty.
 When Grau pitched his take on the Bathory tale (which would eventually be made as Ceremonia Sangrienta, aka The Legend of Blood Castle, 1973), producer Edmondo Amati responded with, “You have to make Ceremonia Sangrienta like The Night of the Living Dead.”
 Grau scoffed, “They are different.”
 Obviously, this collaboration wasn’t going to pan out, so Grau passed on working with the producer of Lucio Fulci’s undervalued Lizard in a Woman’s Skin (1971) and the hilarious Argoman The Fantastic Superman (1967).
 Three years later, Amati would invite Grau to breakfast and plunk a script down on the table, making the dubious proclamation written at the top.
 This time, Grau agreed, provided he could take a more intelligent and nuanced approach to what was essentially a European knockoff of a successful American movie.